Air quality at home is something that you can control to an extent. This is important if your senior has COPD or other lung issues.

 Reduce Smoke Exposure

 Exposure to smoke or other airborne pollutants can seriously aggravate COPD symptoms.
-If anyone that your senior knows smokes, ask them to refrain when they’re around your senior.
-Ideally, they should also “air out” before coming to visit.
+If anyone that your senior know smokes, ask them to refrain when they’re around your senior.
+Ideally, they should also “air out” before coming to visit and use an “air purifier to eliminate these pollutants“.

 Reduce Exposure to Chemicals